dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/1x-2x-upgrade.md

 # Upgrading applications from previous versions to EF Core 2.0

+We have taken the opportunity to significantly refine our existing APIs and behaviors in 2.0.
+There are a few improvements that can require modifying existing application code, although we believe that for the majority of applications the impact will be low, in most cases requiring just recompilation and minimal guided changes to replace obsolete APIs.

 ## Procedures Common to All Applications

 Updating an existing application to EF Core 2.0 may require: